Private use of company car

 Did you buy the car outside the Netherlands?
 If so, you also calculate the tax basis using the Dutch catalogue price.
 When the car is not available in the Netherlands then you calculate the tax basis using the catalogue price of an equivalent car available in the Netherlands.
 Call the Tax Information Line if you have any questions about the catalogue price of a car.

 The addition percentage depends on factors including the car's CO2 emissions.
-Information about the addition percentage you are to apply is available in the 'Handboek Loonheffingen', chapter 23 (only available in Dutch).
+Information about the addition percentage is available in the 'Handboek Loonheffingen', chapter 23 (only available in Dutch), which you can download from the page Loonheffingen.

 You deduct any contribution your employee pays from his or her net wages towards the private use of a car from the addition for the private use of a car.
 As the occasion arises, the employee's contribution towards the private use of a car in a given wage period may be greater than the addition to be included in the wages for that wage period.
 Although a negative balance is then permitted in a given wage period, the balance for the full addition in an entire calendar year may never be negative.
 When it transpires that you have offset more than the total employee's contribution at the end of the calendar year then you will need to adjust 1 or more earlier returns.